rdsaunders/thegreateststory/content/posts/temptation.md

 ---
 action: |-
-  As you are making choices today, think:  _What would God want me to do?_
+  When making choices today, think:  _What would God want me to do?_

   And don’t talk to snakes!
 content_img_path: "/uploads/page-timeline.png"